 - a) Corporate Headquarters, Professional and Business Offices.
-The facility shall be located on a lot of not less than 3acres in area.2 - b) Laboratories, Offices & Light Manufacturing.
-Research and development laboratories, offices, light manufacturing and uses devoted to the following, located on a lot of not less than 3 acres in area.2 - 1) Scientific Research and Development -
+The facility shall be located on a lot of not less than 400,000 square feet (ten acres in area). - b) Laboratories, Offices & Light Manufacturing.
+Research and development laboratories, offices, light manufacturing and uses devoted to the following, located on a lot of not less than 400,000 square feet (ten acres in area). - 1) Scientific Research and Development -